 The first thing you should do when engaging in the audit is to do a thorough evaluation of your company’s current financial and business situation.
 If you consider your books to be well organized and compliant, you can start looking for CPA audit firms.
 If your books are not ready, it may not be good timing to engage in an audit.

-You can break the audit down into three major phases:
+You can breakdown what is a most recent financial audit time line into three major phases:

 1. Planning & Preparation

 In this phase, you’ll set objectives and a timeline for the audit by meeting with auditors.
 You’ll subsequently define the audit deliverables.
 The result of this phase is the Prepared/Provided by Client (PBC) list, which is a list of items the auditors will expect prior to the start of the fieldwork phase.

 The planning and preparation phase typically starts one to two months before fieldwork.
 Up until the fieldwork phase, your company’s accounting and reporting teams would compile the information that the auditors request.

 After the planning phase, the auditors are at the company’s site conducting substantive testing over the financial statements and internal controls.
 They may review and perform testing on important records, accounting and other information systems.
 The auditors will likely need back-end access to your financial systems, so you should be ready to get your IT group on board—or even conduct an IT audit—as well.